nitzanlab/scPrisma_torch/README.md

 The first step in this workflow is reconstruct the signal, this can be done using the reconstriction algorithm:

 ```
-E , E_rec = algo.reconstruction_cyclic(adata.X)
+E , E_rec = algo.reconstruction_cyclic_torch(adata.X)
 order = algo.E_to_range(E_rec)
 adata = adata[order,:]
 ```
-'reconstruction_cyclic' function receives as an input the gene expression matrix (and parameters that can be seen in 'algorithms.py') and returns 'E' which is a doubly stochastic matrix and 'E_rec' which is the desired permutation matrix.
+'reconstruction_cyclic_torch' function receives as an input the gene expression matrix (and parameters that can be seen in 'algorithms.py') and returns 'E' which is a doubly stochastic matrix and 'E_rec' which is the desired permutation matrix.
 'E_to_range' turns the permutation matrix into a permutation array.

 If low-resolution pseudotime ordering exists (as prior knowledge) it can be used instead of applying the reconstruction algorithm: